AlejandroGonzalR/bully-algorithm/README.md

-# Implementation of Berkeley Algorithm
+# Implementation of Bully Algorithm

 The bully algorithm is a method for dynamically electing a coordinator or leader from a group of distributed computer processes.
 This algorithm applies to system where every process can send a message to every other process in the system.